The unusual story of Martinis Cottages in Fiscardo, Kefalonia

 In 1958 an Irish couple, Beatrice and Alec Reid, arrived by boat in Kefalonia.
-They made their way to the norther tip of the island where they discovered and fell in love with Fiskardo.
+They made their way to the norther tip of the island where they discovered and fell in love with Fiscardo.
 The people of the village welcomed and adopted them, as they struggled to buy land and fashion a home out of the dry rocky hillside.
 Lasting friendships were formed as they shared tears and laughter with the locals – together they lived through the seasons, enjoyed festivals, and survived storms and earthquakes.

-After the heartbreaking deaths of their children, the Reids sought refuge and peace in their beloved Greece, throwing all their affection and energies into building a home in Fiskardo.
+After the heartbreaking deaths of their children, the Reids sought refuge and peace in their beloved Greece, throwing all their affection and energies into building a home in Fiscardo.
 They were drawn to the house behind the old Lighthouse, on land which belonged to the church, and lived for many summers in their caravan before purchasing land on a rocky outcrop above the sea with a view to Ithaca.

 Beatrice eventually returned to Ballybrack near Dublin, where her husband Alec taught English at Trinity College.
 After his death in 1986 she wanted to record her memories of their 30 year fascination with the village.
 During her last few years since losing her sight she worked on a book with help of HAL her talking computer.

-Beatrice’s book ‘Leaves from a Greek Village’ records her love affair both with Alec and with Fiskardo, and depicts the highs and lows of building in Greece long before the airport or tourism had arrived to the island.
+Beatrice’s book ‘Leaves from a Greek Village’ records her love affair both with Alec and with Fiscardo, and depicts the highs and lows of building in Greece long before the airport or tourism had arrived to the island.
 Their Pint Houses as they were known are now part of the Sunvil portfolio, and known as Martinis cottages.
 Something of their dream lives on in the views from the terraces and the words on the page.

 Here are a few excerpts from Beatrice’s book:-

 ‘My name is Beatrice, and I fell in love not with a gorgeous Greek but with a gorgeous Greek island.
-My tale unfolds around the village of Fiskardo on the Ionian island of Kefalonia.
+My tale unfolds around the village of Fiscardo on the Ionian island of Kefalonia.
 It tells how tingling excitement of first love took root and blossomed

 ‘We approached the island at daybreak on a hot morning, the air still humid after a thunderstorm.
 Even today, I can feel myself engulfed in that warm, damp air swirling around me, clinging as strongly now as it did all those years ago.
 The pink oleander blossoms stood out above their dark green leaves polished by this welcome drink unexpected in high summer.